sigsum/sigsum/doc/api.md

 ```
 `timestamp` is the time since the UNIX epoch (January 1, 1970 00:00 UTC) in
 seconds.
 It is included so that monitors can be convinced of _freshness_ if
-enough witnesses added their cosignatures, see below.
+enough witnesses added their cosignatures.
+A claimant may also use timestamps
+to prove to a believer that some logged data is current.
+See timestamp
+verification in Section 2.3.2.

 `tree_size` is the number of leaves in a log.